lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 Customizing
 -----------
 To access your preferences :menuselection:`Settings --> Configure Ark`.
+To see settings with preview and when to show warnings use the :guilabel:`General Settings` tab.
 To show files in the associated program press the :guilabel:`Open file with associated application` radio button.
 To preview with internal previewer press the :guilabel:`Preview file with internal previewer` radio button.
 To have a warning when creating a zip file with AES encryption check the :guilabel:`Show a warning when creating zip files with AES encryption` checkbox.

 .. image:: ark-general-pref.png